Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-More recent machine learning incursions on computational science have brought about a broad spectrum of novel applications.
-Among these, physics-informed neural networks \cite{Raissi17a, Raissi18, Raissi;PINN;2019} have fueled a large body of scientific deep learning developments.
-The motivation behind them is to uncover the governing dynamics in spatiotemporal data sets (e.g., \cite{Hu;etal;DCSNN-elliptic-PDEs;2021, Pakravan;etal;SolvingInversePDEs;2021}).
-Also, another group of techniques has found a niche in conservation law simulations.
+More recent machine learning incursions in computational science have brought about a broad spectrum of novel applications.
+Among these, physics-informed neural networks (PINNs) \cite{Raissi17a, Raissi18, Raissi;PINN;2019} have fueled a large body of scientific deep learning developments.
+The motivation behind PINNs is to uncover the governing dynamics in spatiotemporal data sets (e.g., \cite{Hu;etal;DCSNN-elliptic-PDEs;2021, Pakravan;etal;SolvingInversePDEs;2021}).
+Also, another group of techniques has found a niche in conservation-law simulations.
 Contributions in this branch include classifiers for near-discontinuity regions \cite{TroubledCellIndicator18}, shock detectors for complex flows \cite{ShockDetector20}, and under-resolved-stencil discriminators for surface reconstruction \cite{Buhendwa;Bezgin;Adams;IRinLSwithML;2021}.
-These models have assisted with balancing efficiency and accuracy by enabling their systems to switch between solvers depending on the field's smoothness and other attributes.
+These models have assisted with balancing efficiency and accuracy by enabling their systems to switch between solvers depending on field smoothness and other attributes.